The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 # Future Development

-I would like to add more descriptions of other languages that are pretty common
+I would like to add more descriptions of other languages that are pretty common.
+Add some video tutorials on how to do basic programming.
+In the future, I'd like to see a language that is as easy as Python and as versitiale as Java.